navneet-nmk/pytorch-rl/README.md

 This repository contains all standard model-free and model-based(coming) RL algorithms in Pytorch

 # What is it?
 pytorch-rl implements some state-of-the art deep reinforcement learning algorithms in Python, especially those concerned with continuous action spaces.
 You can train your algorithm efficiently either on CPU or GPU.
 Furthermore, pytorch-rl works with OpenAI Gym out of the box.
 This means that evaluating and playing around with different algorithms is easy.
-Of course you can extend keras-rl according to your own needs.
+Of course you can extend pytorch-rl according to your own needs.
 In a nutshell: pytorch-rl makes it really easy to run state-of-the-art deep reinforcement learning algorithms.

 # Dependencies